mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/03-content-page-interface.markdown

 ### Section Builder

 In Section Builder, you start with *Layouts* and *Basic Components*.
-Add Layouts to the page to provide a spaces where you can add Components.
+Add Layouts to the page to provide spaces where you can add Components.
+The *Content Display* section lets you add the Content Display fragment to display a single existing web content, blog entry, or document.

 ![Figure 4: *Sections Builder* contains *Component* Fragments which are intended to be combined to create Sections.](../../../../../images/content-page-section-builder-editor.png)